cloudprober/cloudprober/docs/content/docs/how-to/k8s_targets.md

 Discovered targets carry the Kubernetes resource's labels, plus a `namespace` label set to the resource's namespace.
 Endpoints targets also get a `node` label, and a `pod` label if the address belongs to a pod.
-Ingress targets get `fqdn` and `relative_url` labels.
+Ingress and HTTPRoute targets get `fqdn` and `relative_url` labels.
 If the resource already has a label with one of these names, its value is kept.

 You can use these labels in